velos/AsyncServerSentEvents/README.md

 # AsyncServerSentEvents

 An implementation of Server-Sent Events (SSE) for Swift using async sequences.
-Events are parsed and streamed from the `AsyncBytes` sequence returned via URLSession.
+Events are parsed from `URLSession.AsyncBytes` and exposed as an `AsyncSequence`.

 ## Usage